samartha-siddhartha/readmebro/README.md

   - **Without AI** → Generate standard documentation with `readmebro generate`
   - **With AI** → Use `readmebro generate --llm ollama --model codellama:7b` for rich, contextual docs
 - **JSON Registry** → Store raw scan data in `documentation/raw/`.
+- **Function Graph** → Auto-generate a visual map of how functions connect.
 - **Minimal Setup** → Works out of the box with or without AI.

 ---